Vermilionville Historic Village, LouisianaHistorical & Cultural Sites

 Day 1: Immersion in Vermilionville

 • Morning (10:00 AM - 1:00 PM): Arrive at Vermilionville Historic Village Louisiana right at opening.
-Dedicate your morning to exploring the historic homes, schoolhouse, and artisan shops.
-Engage with the costumed interpreters, watch demonstrations of traditional crafts like blacksmithing and weaving, and learn about the daily lives of Acadians, Creoles, and Native Americans.
+Begin your self-guided tour by exploring the historic homes, engaging with the costumed artisans, and learning about traditional crafts.
+Allow at least 1.5 to 2 hours for this initial exploration.

 Vermilionville Historic Village tips